- Orientation Week & Enrolment

 If you are studying for longer than 6 months we strongly recommend registering with a local Doctors in Ormskirk.
 The earlier you can register, the better.
 There are a number of inclusive GP practices in Ormskirk with which you may wish to register:

-Beacon Primary Care are a doctors surgery who allow Edge Hill Students to register online here.
+Beacon Primary Care are a doctors surgery who allow Edge Hill Students to register by contacting them directly here.

 More information about local Doctors can be found here.